optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 the convergence criteria, other stopping conditions, and so on.
 We try to harmonize those names and their default values where possible.

+Since some optimizers support many tuning parameters we group some of them by the first part of their name (e.g. all convergence criteria names start with ``convergence``).
+See :ref:`list_of_algorithms` for the signatures of the provided internal optimizers.

 The preferred default values can be imported from ``estimagic.optimization.algo_options`` which are documented in :ref:`algo_options`.
 If you add a new optimizer to estimagic you should only deviate from them if you have